marwahsparsh24/Air-Quality/README.md

 These are the 2 schedulers used to eliminate the limitation

-- ```Trigger``` – It is created to automate the running of data drift YAML file (data_drift_model_decay.yml) every 3rd day of the month at 12:00 AM using the cloud function acting as a trigger.
+- ```Trigger``` – It is created to automate the running of data drift YAML file (data_drift_model_decay.yml) everyday of the month at 12:00 AM using the cloud function acting as a trigger.
-- ```Trigger-model-decay``` – It is created to automate the running of model decay YAML file (data_drift_model_decay.yml) every 3rd day of the month at 12:00 AM using the cloud function acting as a trigger.
+- ```Trigger-model-decay``` – It is created to automate the running of model decay YAML file (data_drift_model_decay.yml) everyday of the month at 4:00 PM using the cloud function acting as a trigger.

 There are 3 cloud functions used to trigger YAML files
 - ```dfdfg``` - This cloud function is created to detect data drift in the endpoint data.
 This cloud function associates a code which fetches the latest air quality data from Google Cloud Storage, retrieves new data from an API, detects data drift by comparing new and existing datasets, and stores the results.
 If the drift exceeds a threshold, it triggers a GitHub Actions workflow.
 Additionally, it generates and saves a plot of the drift over time.